steevenakintilo/TwitterGiveawayBot/README.md

 -Follow the account you need
 -Check if a tweet has already been liked
 -Check if an user is already followed
+-Make a random tweet to be like "human"

 All the configuration for the bot can be found on the configuration.yml file